St Senan's, Kilkee GAA

-St Senan's, Kilkee are a Gaelic Athletic Association (GAA) club in Kilkee, County Clare, Ireland.
-The club participates in games organized by the Clare County Board.
+St Senan's, Kilkee is a Gaelic Athletic Association (GAA) club in Kilkee, County Clare, Ireland.
+The club participates in games organised by the Clare County Board.
 It is primarily a Gaelic football club.
+Founded in 1900, the club celebrated its 125th anniversary in 2025.
+St Senan's, which has won a number of Clare Senior Football Championship titles, has reached the Munster Senior Club Football Championship finals on several occasions.
+As of 2025, the club's mens team was playing at Junior grade, while the underage sections were amalgamated with the neighbouring Naomh Eoin and O'Currys GAA clubs.